teddziuba/engineering-management-pearls/README.md

 You need to be completely above reproach as a people manager.
 Stay sober and keep your wits about you when in the company of the company.
 This is not contradictory to the previous pearl: when you are out drinking with co-workers, order a club soda with lime.
 It looks like a vodka tonic, and nobody will be any the wiser.

+🦪 **The appropriate level of emotional attachment to your direct reports is not zero.**

+You need to emotionally invest in your direct reports to have a strong working relationship, but this makes it difficult to balance the needs of the individual with the needs of the company.
+When that conflict arises, and you are still able to side with the company, feeling pain indicates you're attached at the correct level.
+For example, if your director asks you to select two direct reports to be cut in a layoff, that should be one of the most painful decisions you have to make, it should keep you up at night, but you should still be able to deliver two names.

 ## Performance
 🦪 **When there is always an excuse, there is always a problem.**